-Requiring the system to be simplified is motivated thus: although perturbations are not states, we can often identify the two (Leitgeb 2005).
-For example, the perturbation of adding 10% of the maximal population can be identified with the state x = 0.10.
+Requiring the system to be simplified is motivated thus: although perturbations are not states, often we can identify the two (Leitgeb 2005).
+For example, the perturbation of adding 10% of the maximal population can be identified with the state x=0.10.